 The combination of population spread, poor forest management practices, and other factors have made wildfires more destructive and challenging to control.
-In recent years, wildfires have burned over larger areas and destroyed more homes, businesses, and infrastructure than evLog cabin in the woodser before.
+In recent years, wildfires have burned over larger areas and destroyed more homes, businesses, and infrastructure than ever before.

 In the past, the fire protection class (distance to the fire department, equipment, and water supply was the predominant factor in determining insurance premiums.
 As technology advances and the insurance industry changes, the use of wildfire scores is playing a bigger role in insurance premiums and eligibility.